 Just as new music genres + sub-genres pop-up over the decades, so do styles + theories in architecture.
 Since the origin of modern architecture, sub-sets have developed such as minimalism, post-modernism (I’ll reserve my opinion on post-modernism for a future post), + supermodernism.

-While modernism is about the rejection of ornament, the idea of designing the building as the ornament has captivated the inner-artist of contemporary architects.
+While modernism is about the rejection of ornament, the idea of designing the building as the ornament has captivated the inner-artist of contemporary architects (click here to read our favorite quotes from histories best modern architects).
 The idea is intriguing; still encapsulating function while giving us the design freedom to make beautifully artistic structures.